gouri-panda/BudgetApp/README.md

 Get started with this simple and easy to follow project , it doesn't matter whether you are a beginner or a pro in web-development and open source !
 We are always here to help you out and get started . </br>

 Find a issue and then solve  the isssue and make a pull request to the repo.
-If you didn't find any helpful issue for you then raise a issue and start solving the issue.
+If you didn't find any helpful issue for you then raise a issue and start solving the issue.If you like this project please give a star that would help us to motivate for this project.

 ## Connect
 - [Slack Channel](https://join.slack.com/t/newworkspace-uco4265/shared_invite/zt-huokfrna-unLOpo_bo7fKACHZ2rH7jA)